royarnob/18.6501x-Fundamentals_of_Statistics/README.md

-# 18.6501x
-MITx: Fundamentals of Statistics
+# MITx 18.6501x: Fundamentals of Statistics